Une approche de l’efficacité commerciale par l’amélioration de la performance humaine

 It is an experience common to every traditional sales training effort.
 Salespeople leave a training seminar armed with a new selling perspective and new skills that they are ready and willing to use, but then return to the same, unchanged sales environment—An environment in which sales tools and procedures have not been adjusted to support the new skills and where managers don't know how to support salespeople in their efforts to apply the new skills, or even assess how well the salespeople are using the skills with their customers.

 A Human Performance Improvement approach to organizational improvement recognizes that any development effort implemented in isolation will produce only limited results.
 Implementing a new sales system or procedure without appropriate training or coaching will not produce sales improvement.
-Similarly, any sales training program implemented without tools and manager support will also have limited impact.
+Similarly, any sales training programme implemented without tools and manager support will also have limited impact.

 An approach to training that acknowledges the critical role of tools, measurement, and management support will enhance and extend the impact of learning.
 At Wilson Learning, we call this our Human Performance Improvement (HPI) process.
 It is represented in the graphic.